thisdot/starter.dev/starters/remix-gql-tailwind/README.md

 ### Example Components

-In this `remix-gql-tailwind/app` directory you will find the `Counter` directory.
+In this `remix-gql-tailwind/app/components` directory you will find the `Counter` and `Greeting` directory.

 The `Counter` directory contains the following files: